michelleful/code-blog/_posts/2015-06-18-classifying-roads.markdown

 ![Classify the new points based on where they fall with respect to the line]({{ site.baseurl }}/assets/images/201506/svm4_new.png)

+Obviously, I've simplified a lot of things.
 In higher-dimensional space, the line becomes a hyperplane.
 And of course, not all datasets fall so smoothly into separate camps.
 But the basic intuition is still the same.

 ### Step 6: Test the classifier